awsdocs/iam-user-guide/doc_source/list_datapipeline.md

 ## Resources Defined by Data Pipeline<a name="datapipeline-resources-for-iam-policies"></a>

-Data Pipeline has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Data Pipeline does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Data Pipeline, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Data Pipeline<a name="datapipeline-policy-keys"></a>